kilikwhite/CSU-Senior-Project/docs/Proposal.md

 -   April 30, 2022: Set up Meteor.js and get Svelte up.

--   May 27, 2022: Start the process of making the IDE part for javascript
+-   August 16, 2022: Start the process of making the IDE part for javascript

--   July 16, 2022: Start researching socket programming with javascript and see more of Meteor.js's features
+-   September 16, 2022: Start researching socket programming with javascript and see more of Meteor.js's features

+-   September 26, 2022: Start the Draft Test Plan

--   August 17, 2022: Hopefully start the connection to other people via the use of Meteor.js
+-   October 1, 2022: Hopefully start the connection to other people via the use of Meteor.js

--   September 18, 2022: Start focusing on testing the product extensively, update importaint documents, and start the test document
+-   October 18, 2022: Start focusing on testing the product extensively, update importaint documents, and start the test document

--   October 15, 2022: Slowly start programming the visual aspect of the project

--   November 1, 2022: Completed Test Plan
+-   November 20, 2022: Completed Test Plan

 -   November 30, 2022: A Report to my Advisor on the progress of the project and place relevent information inside of the git repository

+-   December 9, 2022: Slowly start programming the visual aspect of the project

 -   January 1, 2023: Start the Defence Documentation document/ Final Report